eirture/jetbrains-ides-keybindings/README.md

 # jetbrains-ides-keybindings

-This is a extension to extend Jetbrains IDEs keybindings on vscode.
+This is an extension to extend Jetbrains IDEs keybindings on vscode.